-You can also speak to our Health & Wellbeing team to discuss study tips and learning styles as well as learning stress management techniques to help you study and perform better in exams.
+Contact the Student Wellbeing team to discuss study tips and learning styles as well as learning stress management techniques to help you study and perform better in exams.

 I cannot afford to stay in university / I am in serious financial hardship

 My disability or medical condition is impacting my ability to study

-If not, meet with our AccessAbility team to find out what support may be available to you.
+If not, meet with our AccessAbility team to find out what additional support may be available to you.

 If your condition has temporarily deteriorated, you could review options to take a leave of absence or transfer onto a distance-learning course so that you may still complete your studies.

-Whatever the issue that is affecting your studies, contact Student Support to discuss it confidentially with one of our team.
-We can meet you on any of our four campuses, or via telephone or Skype if you are unable to travel.|
+Whatever the issue that is affecting your studies, contact Student Wellbeing to discuss it confidentially with one of our team.
+Following Government guidance, our appointments are currently being delivered remotely via telephone or video conferencing.